-Throughout our careers, we’ve found these things to be the root of success when it comes to land development design.
-Although there are many different types of land development – single family, multi-family, retail, commercial and industrial to name a few – all projects have fundamental commonalities.
+Throughout my career, I’ve found these things to be the root of success when it comes to land development design.
+Although there are many different types of land development – single-family, multi-family, retail, commercial and industrial, to name just a few – all projects have fundamental commonalities.
 Regardless of development type, we at SEH live by the following principles.

-When a bid for the grading and storm sewer work at a single-family home project in Omaha, Nebraska came out higher than anticipated, the developer faced a much reduced return on investment.
-With the help of SEH, the developer was able to to consider an alternative – "master engineering."
-Through master engineering SEH tweaked the site layout, grading, and storm sewer design, which resulted in significant savings for the developer.
-The grading changes reduced the project cost by $225,000.
-The storm sewer changes reduced the project cost by $275,000.
-Along with reduced costs, the project team was able to add more premium lots to the development which could be sold at more than $10,000 per lot.
+When a bid for the grading and storm sewer work at a single-family home project in the City of Omaha, Nebraska came out higher than anticipated, the developer faced a significantly reduced ROI.
+In partnership with SEH, the developer was able to to consider an alternative – master engineering.
+Through master engineering, SEH honed the site layout, grading and storm sewer design, which resulted in significant savings for the developer.
+In fact, the grading changes reduced project cost by $225,000.
+The storm sewer changes reduced project cost by $275,000.
+Along with reduced costs, the project team was able to add more premium lots to the development which could then be sold at more than $10,000 per lot.